qt/qtwebengine-chromium/chromium/mojo/public/cpp/bindings/README.md

       `StructTraits` definition for this type mapping must define additional `IsNull` and `SetToNull` methods.
 See
       [Specializing Nullability](#Specializing-Nullability) below.
+    * `force_serialize`: The typemap is incompatible with lazy serialization (e.g. consider a typemap to a `base::StringPiece`, where retaining a copy is unsafe).
+Any messages carrying the type will be forced down the eager serailization path.

 Now that we have the typemap file we need to add it to a local list of typemaps